espressif/vscode-esp-idf-extension/docs/SETUP.md

 - `idf.openOcdConfigs` are the config files used for OpenOCD for your device (relative paths to `OPENOCD_SCRIPTS` directory of OpenOCD-ESP32 tool).

 **DO NOT USE ~, $HOME OR %USERPROFILE% ENVIRONMENT VARIABLES ARE NOT RESOLVED IN THIS CONFIGURATION SETTINGS.
 You must use ${env:HOME} instead of \$HOME (Linux/MacOS) or %HOME% (Windows).**

+> **NOTE:** Make sure that your configurations settings doesn't have any spaces to avoid any build issues.

 Make sure to install the extension and extension debug adapter Python requirements by running the following commands in your terminal: